damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 The business analyst at D&D is making the following hypothesis:

-> Because salary has an effect of employees' job satisfaction, I predict that the higher salaries are the higher employees' job satisfaction.
+> Because salary has an effect of employees' job satisfaction, I predict that the higher salaries are the higher the employees' job satisfaction.

 ---